Skip to content

 TAB-Number (index)

-Table 12: Predefined VFSM and their value ranges (source=“default”)
+Table 12: Predefined VFSMs and their value ranges (source="default")

 Each predefined VFSM contains one or more properties.
-Those are constant parameters which can only be changed during VFSM setup, but not while run-time.
+These are constant parameters that can only be changed during VFSM setup, but not during run time.

-Some of the predefined objects are objects defined to exchange control information with the real world or with other state machines.
-In particular those objects are: DI, DO, NI, NO, TAB, CMD and XDA.
-Those objects are defined using the master slave concept.
-The hierarchy begins with the VFSM control system on top and ends with the real controlled system on the bottom as shown in the diagrams below.
+Some of the predefined objects are defined to exchange control information with the real world or with other state machines.
+In particular, these objects are: DI, DO, NI, NO, TAB, CMD, and XDA.
+These objects are defined using the master-slave concept.
+The hierarchy begins with the VFSM control system at the top and ends with the real controlled system at the bottom, as shown in the diagrams below.

-In Figure 10 the objects DI, DO, NI, NO and TAB are slaves from the VFSM control system and masters from the real controlled system point of view.
+In Figure 10, the objects DI, DO, NI, NO, and TAB are slaves from the VFSM control system’s perspective and masters from the real controlled system’s point of view.
 Each master sends commands to its slave.
-Each slave shows his current state to its master.
-For instance the DI VFSM is controlled by the states of the real existing device connected to it (e.g. a switch is on, a flag is present etc.) and presents its states to the higher layers of the VFSM control system.
-The DO VFSM is controlled by the commands from the higher layer of the VFSM control system and sends own commands to the real existing device connected to it (e.g. to a switch).
+Each slave shows its current state to its master.
+For instance, the DI VFSM is controlled by the states of the real device connected to it (e.g. a switch is on, a flag is present, etc.) and presents its states to the higher layers of the VFSM control system.
+The DO VFSM is controlled by commands from the higher layer of the VFSM control system and sends its own commands to the real device connected to it (e.g. a switch).

 A00_1_Objects_defined_to_exchange_control_information_with_the_real_world